On the connectivity of spaces of three-dimensional tilings: Surfaces

 \begin{example} If $t_0$ and $t_1$ differ by a flip, a unit square is a valid Seifert surface for the pair (the simplest surface, but not the only one).
 If $t_0$ is obtained from $t_1$ after a single positive trit, we may assume that the situation is, perhaps after some rotation, as portrayed in Figure \ref{fig:surfaceTritExample}.
 Note that in order to build the surfaces portrayed in Figure \ref{fig:surfaceTritExample}, we need that the interior point of the surface in either case is a center of a cube in $R$.
 This condition is satisfied in at least one of the cases since $\partial R$ is a manifold. \end{example}

 It follows from homology theory that in order for a discrete Seifert surface to exist, we must have $\Flux(t_0) = \Flux(t_1)$.
-The converse is not true: in the example of Figure \ref{fig:surfs_lines_example} there exists a disconnected surface (two disks) and a connected surface which does not respect orientation (a cylinder) but no discrete Seifert surface for the pair.
+The converse is not true: in the example of Figure \ref{fig:233cyc} there exists a disconnected surface (two disks) and a connected surface which does not respect orientation (a cylinder) but no discrete Seifert surface for the pair.
+A smooth Seifert surface exists: see Figure \ref{fig:233seifert}.
 This is one of several occasions when taking refinements solves our difficulties.
+Similarly, in Figure \ref{fig:442} the desired smooth Seifert surface is a torus minus two disks: there exists a discrete Seifert surface after taking refinements.

 \begin{lemma} Consider a cubiculated region $R$ and two tilings $t_0$ and $t_1$ of $R$.
 If $\Flux(t_0) = \Flux(t_1)$ then for sufficiently large $k \in \NN$ there exists a discrete Seifert surface in $R^{(k) \ast}$ for the pair $(t_0,t_1)$. \end{lemma}